alistaircol/ac-website/content/education/university/_index.md

 ---
 title: "University"
+summary: "I joined the University of Strathclyde in 2013 into the second year of the four year Computer Science degree.
+I passed with Distinction."
 ---

 I joined the University of Strathclyde in 2013 into the second year of the four year Computer Science degree.